Burton AMB Snowboard Boot Review

 Flex: Medium bordering on med/soft and it’s a nice balance between support and freedom of movement.

-Comfort: The Burton AMB is very comfortable and it’s the kind of boot that you might not have to break in too much.
+Comfort: The Burton AMB is very comfortable and it’s the kind of boot that you might not have to break in too much or at all.
 I was pretty much hot spot free day one and didn’t have to change out half way through the day due to new boot pain.
 Burton fit’s a wide variety of feet but it’s no guarantee that Burton works for you because all feet are different.

 Adjustability: Love the separation between upper and lower lacing and it makes for a good boot if you want your upper tight and lower loose or vice versa.